niemopen/niem-naming-design-rules/ndr6-outline.md

 ## 4.5 Component class (abstract)

-A model component in a namespace is either a class object, a property object, or a datatype object in a NIEM model.
-The component class defines the common properties.
+A model component in a namespace is either a Class object, a Property object, or a Datatype object in a NIEM model.
+The abstract component class defines the common properties.

 <center>
   <figure class="image">